ht2/gpt_content_indexing/readme.md

-# Confluence Space and Zendesk Articles indexing & embeddings for Q&A through GPT3
+# Content indexing & embeddings for Q&A through GPT3

-**The aim of this project is to provide a naturally queryable knowledge base using an indexed set of content from Confluence and Zendesk alongside GPT3 models.**
+**The aim of this project is to provide a naturally queryable knowledge base using an indexed set of content from files, Confluence and Zendesk alongside GPT3 models.**

-We will accomplish this by fetching all the content from a given Confluence space and Zendesk domain and indexing the content found within the subheadings in each page of the Space/Domain into a CSV.
+We will accomplish this by fetching all the content from a given directory, Confluence spaces and Zendesk domain and indexing the content found within the subheadings in each page of the Space/Domain into a CSV.
 The CSV can then be parsed through the OpenAI embeddings model to provide vector scores across all of the contexts.

 Once we have an embeddings database of the content, we can then use an embeddings compare search to retrieve the best context for a given question, and use this as the context when submitting a question to the GPT-3 model.
 Further work can then be done to allow the script and indexed content to be accessible through interfaces such as Slack.